jonjamz/amethyst/README.md

 var loaded = function (options) {
   // Loaded has direct access to `this`.
   // It is called when the subject is loaded into a component, and it can
-  // return a handle, e.g. var handle = R.subjects.load(this, 'example');
+  // return a handle, e.g. var handle = A.subjects.load(this, 'example');
 };

 var unloaded = function (options) {
   // Unloaded also has direct access to `this`.
-  // It can be called at any time like R.subjects.unload(this, 'example');
+  // It can be called at any time like A.subjects.unload(this, 'example');
 };

 // Api is loaded into the namespace of the subject in a component.